 What NOT To Do When Pitching

-Don’t send us pitches that have nothing to do with life in Kansai.
-Although our magazine covers a broad range of topics, your story idea must be relevant to our readers’ lives and must tap into a current vein be it food, politics, social issues, travel, etc. On the subject of travel, we don’t accept stories on international destinations that aren’t likely to be frequented by locals.
-We also don’t favour travel stories that are simply a recount of your holiday to a place that you liked i.e. “My recent trip to Europe.”
+Don’t send us pitches that have nothing to do with living or traveling in Kansai.
+Your story idea must be relevant to our readers’ Kansai experience.
+On the subject of travel, we don’t accept stories on international destinations.
+We also don’t favor travel stories that are simply a recount of your holiday to a place that you liked i.e. “My recent trip to Hokkaido.”
 The primary aim of a travel story is to help readers learn about a place and then get the most out of their experience there.
 Finally, we are mostly interested in experienced writers who have written specifically for consumer magazines like ours.

 How will I know if KS has accepted my pitch?

 It may take us days or even weeks to get around to responding to your pitch.
-Although we’ll do our best to respond to your query in the timeliest manner possible, we encourage you to follow up your pitch AFTER ONE WEEK with an email if you haven’t heard back from us.
+Although we’ll do our best to respond to your query in the timeliest manner possible, we encourage you to follow up your pitch after two weeks with an email if you haven’t heard back from us.

 If you want the opportunity to sell your story to another publication after we’ve had a chance to review it, please indicate a time frame (ie. “If I don’t hear from you within 30 days, I’ll assume you’re not interested and will begin to pitch the story to other publications.”)
 We won’t take it personally.

-Payment is made into the contributor’s bank account on the last working day of the month of publication.
-Expenses such as phone calls, mileage, meals and trips are not reimbursed.
-KS does not/cannot pay normal professional rates; payment for stories is ¥10 per word, with features being between 450 and 950 words.
+Payment is made into the contributor’s bank account on the last working day of the season of publication.
+In most cases, we will cover travel expenses to a story, but please check with the editor about what can be covered to avoid any misunderstanding.
+Payment for KS stories is ¥20 per word, with features being somewhere between 450 and 950 words.
 We will pay based on the commissioned word count.
 We also ask that writers submit photos or illustrations with their articles where possible, for which there is no extra remuneration unless under special circumstances.

 Feel free to contact us with questions: [email protected]